Create a second room

 If the last scene wasn’t the “park” scene, the condition check will not be

-true, so the code (“teleport” and “set_angle”) will not execute.
+true, so the commands (“teleport” and “set_angle”) will not execute.

 If you don’t have any other code to tell Escoria where to place the player,

-Now follow the same process to create an ESC script called “room_park.esc”.
+Now follow the same process to create an ASHES script called “room_park.esc” in the park folder for the park scene.

-Load the park scene and configure “room_park.esc” as the ESC script
+Load the park scene and configure “room_park.esc” as the ESC Script on the

-node.
-This is the script the park room will open when
+park room’s ESCRoom node.
+This is the script the park room will use when

 it starts.